Template for a work contract

 How is payment made in the case of a work and services contract?

 The so-called compensation for work performed can be defined in advance, as it is a fixed price.
 Here, the contractor bears the risk of whether they spend more than planned because no more than the agreed compensation can be charged.
+Conversely, the orderer shall also owe the fixed price if the work can be produced at a lower price than agreed.
 If no price is agreed in advance, then the compensation is determined subsequently on the basis of the work performed and material costs.
 A cost estimate can be drawn up in which the contractor estimates an indicative price.
-If this indicative price is disproportionately exceeded (by more than 10%) and the client has done nothing to cause this, then they can withdraw from the contract.
-In the case of real estate, however, only the compensation can be reduced.
+If this indicative price is disproportionately exceeded (by more than 10%) and the client has done nothing to cause this, you can demand a reduction in the remuneration for the work or, if necessary, withdraw from the contract, which must be examined in each individual case.

 What can I do if the work is defective?